prscX/photo-editor/Example/Pods/iOSPhotoEditor/README.md

 //Stickers that the user will choose from to add on the image
 photoEditor.stickers.append(UIImage(named: "sticker" )!)

-//To hide controls - array of enum control photoEditor.hiddenControls = [.crop, .draw, .share]
+//Optional: To hide controls - array of enum control photoEditor.hiddenControls = [.crop, .draw, .share]

+//Optional: Colors for drawing and Text, If not set default values will be used photoEditor.colors = [.red,.blue,.green]

 //Present the View Controller
 present(photoEditor, animated: true, completion: nil)